Twitch streamer Dr. DisRespect stops broadcast after someone shoots his house

 "Today's going to be a good day.
 I'm going to make sure of it.
 We don't back down from any fight.
 We get right up in their face.
 We fight.
 We get the job done.
 That's what's going to happen today."

-Beahm, a former community manager for Sledgehammer Games and multiplayer level designer for Call of Duty: Advanced Warfare, had since become one of the best-known streamers in PlayerUnknown's Battlegrounds (PUBG).
+Beahm, a former community manager for Sledgehammer Games and multiplayer level designer for Call of Duty: Advanced Warfare, had since become one of the best-known streamers of PlayerUnknown's Battlegrounds (PUBG).

 Dr. DisRespect and Twitch didn't immediately respond to CNET's requests for comment.